Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Quality or Performance

-\paragraph{Generational Distance~(Figure~\ref{fig:GD})} When a set of `optimal' reference designs is known, Generational Distance could be used to measure design optimality.
-Another staple of the multi-objective optimization community~\cite{Riquelme2015performance}, generational distance measures the distance from a generated sample to the nearest point on the `optimal' reference set~\cite{van1999multiobjective}.
+\paragraph{Generational Distance~(Figure~\ref{fig:GD})} When a set of `optimal' reference designs is known, generational distance can be used to measure design optimality.
+Generational distance, another staple of the multi-objective optimization community~\cite{Riquelme2015performance}, measures the distance from a generated sample to the nearest point on an `optimal' reference set~\cite{van1999multiobjective}.
 This reference set may not consist of truly optimal designs but is typically taken as a reliable approximation for a true Pareto-optimal design set.
 Generational distance is not widely adopted as a metric for deep generative models but can serve as an excellent metric for evaluating the quality of generated designs in cases when an optimality frontier is known or could be constructed from the training data using non-dominated ranking methods.

-\paragraph{Optimality Gap~(Figure~\ref{fig:OG})} When practitioners don't have a set of `optimal' reference designs available but still want to estimate the distance to an optimal design, they can instead perform optimization on their design problem to attempt to discover those `optimal' designs.
-The classic optimality gap metric uses gradient-based optimization, which requires that gradients can be calculated over the performance scores with respect to design parameters.
-The distance from the generated design to the local minimum discovered by the optimizer is often referred to as the `cumulative optimality gap' or simply the 'optimality gap.'
+\paragraph{Optimality Gap~(Figure~\ref{fig:OG})} When working on well-defined problems, practitioners may be able to perform gradient-based optimization on their problems.
+In these cases, they can estimate the distance to an optimal design using `optimality gap' metrics.
+The distance from the generated design to the local minimum discovered by the optimizer is often referred to as the `cumulative optimality gap' or simply the `optimality gap.'
 A variant, the instantaneous optimality gap, has also been proposed to measure the distance to the modified design after the first step of gradient descent~\cite{chen2022inverse}.